 2) When you right-click on the desktop you must be seeing the ‘Personalize’ option (which was not shown in earlier screenshot).

-3) Click on Personalize and ‘Change desktop icons’ at top left corner.
-It will bring back our traditional desktop icons settings like Windows 7 or 8.
-This is applicable for Windows 2012 R2.
+3) Click on Personalize and ‘Change desktop icons’ at the top left corner.
+It will bring back our traditional desktop icons settings.

-In Windows 2016 and later Server Operating Systems, you will see the below screen in the settings app.
+In Windows 2016 and 2019 Server Operating Systems, you will see the below screen in the settings app.
 Click on ‘Themes’ then ‘Desktop icon settings’.

 4) Select the icons you want to show, in our case it is My Computer (This PC) icon.

-How to Add ‘Run’ Icon to Windows Task Bar in Windows 2012 R2 Server
+Add ‘Run’ Icon to Windows Task Bar in Windows Server

-To add ‘Run’ icon in Windows 2012 R2 server taskbar like how Windows PowerShell was included by default, follow these steps.
+To add ‘Run’ icon in Windows server OS taskbar like how Windows PowerShell was included by default, follow these steps.

 5) First, go to the ‘All Apps’ view.
 If you are already in Metro UI view you can right click on empty space, then click on ‘All Apps’ icon which will appear at bottom.